Get Help & Answers Now

 Substance Use Disorder Statistics by Gender

 There are some weak associations with gender as related to SUDs.
 Men are slightly more likely to use all types of illicit drugs.
 They are also more likely to experience fatal drug overdose than women.
 Women, however, are just as likely to develop a substance use disorder as men.[12]
 There are more men in treatment for SUD than women, at roughly a rate of 2:1.
-[12,13] However, treatment outcomes are similar for men and women.
+[12,13] Women transition from first using substances to a substance use disorder at a faster rate than men, and have poorer treatment outcomes than men.[12]

 The reasons for some of these differences SUD between genders is likely a mix of cultural and biological factors.
 For example, culturally it may be more socially acceptable for men to engage in certain types of drug related behaviors than for women.
 Biologically, men may metabolize alcohol and other substances differently than women.
 However, the differences in gender related statistics surrounding SUD aren’t fully established or understood and require more research.